Algebraic-Programming/ALP/README.md

 # Integrating ALP with applications

-There are several use cases in which ALP can be deployed and utilized, listed in the following.
+There are several use cases in which ALP can be deployed and utilised, listed in the following.
 These assume that the user has installed ALP/GraphBLAS in a dedicated directory via `make install`.